The First Year After My Microdiscectomy

 It was so thrilling to experience my first “exercise high” in years.
 I was literally bouncing off the walls with energy for weeks on end.

 12 Months after my microdiscectomy, I was already feeling like a completely different person.
-I was so thankful that the operation worked and reduced so much of my pain.
+I was so thankful that the operation was a success and reduced so much of my pain.

 I am extremely lucky and thankful for my positive experience after my mircodiscectomy, and I hope that this was somewhat informative for those of you out there who are suffering from sciatica.
 Don’t give up!